mysticmode/sorcia/README.md

 # sorcia
-A simple, modular and self-hosted services for your Git projects.
+This is the core service of sorcia.
+A self-hosted and modular services for your Git projects.
 Under development.